Dixit-Yash/DeVote/README.md

 system.
 Such a system would leverage the inherent features of blockchain technology, including immutability, decentralization, and cryptographic security, to ensure the integrity and transparency of the voting process.

+This project addresses the above issues and provides a secured blockchain based voting system.